wonhee3472/Code_Challenge/README.md

 My first impression when I saw this statement was.. `"Man I had no idea I can do web development using Wolfram Language!"` And the next thought that came to my mind was.. `"I'm not sure if I can finish this.."` Feeling devastated, I started by looking up Wolfram Language (WL from here on) [documentation]("https://reference.wolfram.com/language/") to find out how to use the features they said I should use.

-Aside the fact that I don't know how to use the features in the instructions, I knew right away that I'm about to make some sort of a form to collect/save data in a database, and another form to query the database and return a visualization of the queried result.
+Aside from the fact that I don't know how to use the features in the instructions, I knew right away that I'm about to make some sort of a form to collect/save data in a database, and another form to query the database and return a visualization of the queried result.
 So I get the gist of the prompt but the problem as you may already know is.. **How do I learn a new language and create something like it in a span of one week?!??**

 However, I'm going to keep in mind what I've learned over the past several months while I was studying to become a developer.
 A good developer is not someone who knows every minute detail about the language, but is someone who knows where to look for help and resources.
 So here I go!